deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 *+< Intrigued >* It self-replicated?+

 *+< Confirmation>* The scout watched it for several cycles.
 It surveyed the inner-system planets then found a rich resource deposit and deployed a nanofactory.
-It then built a shipyard and constructed appeared to be a copy of itself before departing via jump drive.+
+It then built a shipyard and constructed what appeared to be a copy of itself before departing via jump drive.+

 *+< Growing inspiration >* Such replication could theoretically be exponential. *< Query >* You were unable to capture it?+